igarciamen/Translator-App/README.md

 ### ⚙️ More (Settings)
 - App interface language, applied immediately and fully translated into Spanish
-- Visual theme: Light, Dark, or follow system — with a dedicated color palette for each
+- Visual theme: Light, Dark, or follow system, with a dedicated color palette for each

 ## Tech stack